 What you need for this project

-- Arduino pro micro – with USB “Pro Micro ATmega32U4 5V 16MHz”
+An Arduino pro micro which has a micro USB socket aka “Pro Micro ATmega32U4 5V 16MHz”

-- A project box or 3D printed case
+A box or 3D printed case

 Mostly female-to-male Dupont wires which you might solder or glue in place

 A micro-USB cable to firstly upload the code to the Arduino and secondly to attach to the computer you want to control.